Inventions and Sinfonias

 Bach titled the collection: Forthright instruction, wherewith lovers of the clavier, especially those desirous of learning, are shown in a clear way not only 1) to learn to play two voices clearly, but also after further progress 2) to deal correctly and well with three obbligato parts, moreover at the same time to obtain not only good ideas, but also to carry them out well, but most of all to achieve a cantabile style of playing, and thereby to acquire a strong foretaste of composition.

 The two groups of pieces are both arranged in order of ascending key, each group covering eight major and seven minor keys.
+Bach also composed an alternative version of the first Invention featuring triplets, identified as BWV 772a.

 The inventions were composed in Köthen; the sinfonias, on the other hand, were probably not finished until the beginning of the Leipzig period.
 The autograph fair copy is dated 1723.